ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“A near-miss occurred when an outdated HIV resistance database was nearly used, which would have missed a clinically relevant variant in a sample, but the issue was detected before reporting results.”*

+   **Ontological references:**

 .. dropdown:: Noise

    Unwanted variation or disturbance that obscures the measurement of the true signal.
 Noise can be random or systematic and may arise from instrument background signals, contamination, sample degradation, or environmental fluctuations.

    **Example usage:**
-   Background fluorescence from the plate reader contributed noise that was accounted for during viral load quantification.
+   *“Background fluorescence from the plate reader contributed noise that was accounted for during viral load quantification.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip